 Our role in biodiversity

-Greater Wellington Regional Council (GWRC) has responsibilities to manage biodiversity by controlling the adverse effects of activities as stated in the Resource Management Act 1991.
+We're responsible for managing biodiversity by controlling the adverse effects of activities as stated in the Resource Management Act 1991.
 The Regional Policy Statement (RPS) sets the policies and methods to manage biodiversity through regional and district plans.
 Our Regional Plans are currently being reviewed, and the second-generation plan will contain more emphasis on biodiversity protection and management.
-GWRC also manages public land, particularly regional parks, many of which are important for their native biodiversity values.
+We also manage public land, particularly regional parks, many of which are important for their native biodiversity values.

-Our staff are available to provide advice to landowners and community groups.
+Our team is available to provide advice to landowners and community groups.
 You can contact us at firstname.lastname@example.org.